corda/corda/docs/source/corda-configuration-file.rst

     .. note:: In practice the ArtemisMQ messaging services bind to all local addresses on the specified port.
 However, note that the host is the included as the advertised entry in the NetworkMapService.
 As a result the value listed here must be externally accessible when running nodes across a cluster of machines.
+If the provided host is unreachable, the node will try to auto-discover its public one.

 :rpcAddress: The address of the RPC system on which RPC requests can be made to the node.
 If not provided then the node will run without RPC.